 Immediately the darkness dissolved and I felt whole again.
 I felt light and joyous, blissful even.
 I realized that I had been surrounded completely by a warm wet blanket called darkness.
 It had been comfortable and painful at the same time.
 It was all I knew.
 I had forgotten who and what I really was.
 I had forgotten what happiness felt like.
 But that was over now.

 Then the most amazing realization came to me.
-This whole past 3 years of darkness had been an illusion.
+This whole past three years of darkness had been an illusion.
 The one that I am, the one I felt now, had never been depressed.
 I had always been joy and peace all along.

 I laughed and got up and started my day from that perspective.

 The darkness kept trying to come back for about a year.
 I used the same dialog over and over again.
 Sometimes a hundred times a day.
 Finally it gave up and happiness became the norm.